-When it comes to understanding the weight of physical appearance in the workplace, two very important questions must be answered: ‘Do looks matter in the workplace?’ and ‘Should looks matter in the workplace?’
+Two very important questions must be answered when it comes to determining the weight of physical appearance in the workplace: “Do looks matter in the workplace?” and “Should looks matter in the workplace?”

-There are many different physical characteristics that distinguish people such as height, weight, gender, race, hair colour, tattoos, piercing, etc. And although there are laws put in place to protect employees from overt discrimination, workers are often judged based on these physical traits.
+There are many physical characteristics that can distinguish people, such as height, weight, gender, race, hair color, tattoos, piercings, etc. Unfortunately, workers in Alberta are often judged based on these physical traits, even though there are laws in place to protect employees from overt discrimination.

-We’re all more-or-less aware of the discrimination that can occur based on gender, age, disability and race.
-But how often do we hear about discrimination in the workplace based on height or weight?
+We are all aware of the discrimination that can occur based on gender, age, disability, and race.
+But how often do we hear about discrimination in the workplace based on a worker’s physical appearance?

-Where things get complicated is when it comes to tattoos, piercings, eccentric hair colours, etc. This is the one area where employers are technically ‘allowed’ to make judgement calls.
-By law, employers are permitted to set appearance policies in place, and are free to not to hire based on any visible tattoos or piercings.
-The only exception is if the appearance is part of an ethnic or religious custom.
+When it comes to tattoos, piercings, and eccentric hair colours, employers are legally allowed to set appearance policies and not hire an employee based on any visible tattoos or piercings, apart from if their appearance is part of an ethnic or religious custom.

-Unionized employees do, however, have a bit more say as far as physical appearance rules go, and are able to hold employers to the following standards:
+Alberta labour union employees have more say as far as physical appearance rules go, and are able to hold employers to the following standards:

-- Rules must be brought to the attention of the employee affected before the employer can act upon it;
+- Rules must be brought to the attention of the employee impacted before the employer can act upon them.

-- The employee concerned must have been notified that a breach of such rule could result in his/her discharge if the rule is used as a foundation for discharge; and
+- The employee concerned must have been notified that a breach of such a rule could result in his/her discharge if the rule is used as a foundation for discharge.

-So, do looks matter in the workplace?
+Do looks matter in the workplace?
 Yes, oftentimes they do.
-Should looks matter in the workplace?
+But should your physical appearance matter in the workplace?
 Certainly not!

 Teamsters Local Union 987 supports fairness, and we agree that treatment should not be based on how someone looks, how old someone is, how healthy someone is, or where someone comes from.
 We, your Alberta Labour Union family, will continue to campaign against discrimination.